inconvergent/gridfont/README.md

   - `w` to move to the left side of the drawing.
   - `H` to move to the top of the drawing.
   - `h` to move to the bottom of the drawing.

-**(The following is incomplete.
-For this to work the spec requires grouping commands to avoid accumulating the path for individual commands.)**

-As an example, you can use `hW` to move to the lower right hand corner from any position.

 ## Font